-Log-Filter Section
+log-filter Section

-The log-filter section contains configuration options used to define the default treatment of filtering data in logs.
+The log-filter section contains configuration options used to define the default treatment of filtering data in log output.
 This section contains one configuration option, default-filter-type.
-Refer to the chapter "Hide

-Selected Data in Logs" in the Genesys 8.0 Security Deployment Guide for complete information about this option.
+Refer to the chapter "Hide Selected Data in Logs" in the Genesys 8.x Security Deployment Guide for complete information about this option.

-Log-Filter-Data Section
+log-filter-data Section

-The log-filter-data section contains configuration options used to define the treatment of filtering data in logs on a key-by-key basis.
+The log-filter-data section contains configuration options used to define the treatment of filtering data in log output on a key-by-key basis.
 This section contains one configuration option in the form of <key name>.
-Refer to the chapter "Hide Selected Data in Logs" in the Genesys 8.0 Security Deployment Guide for complete information about this option.
+Refer to the chapter "Hide Selected Data in Logs" in the Genesys 8.1 Security Deployment Guide for complete information about this option.